hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/step6-secret-create.md

 `cat my-secret.yaml`{{execute}}

-In this step we see how secrets are created and submitted as a resources to Kubernetes.
+In this step, we see how secrets are created and submitted as resources to Kubernetes.
 The next step will read these secrets.